Crowdsource

 The full role definition, scale model, and competency framework live on the Ambassador Program page.

-Explore Founder Options
+Explore Founder Tiers

 Founder options are for people who want to back the mission at a deeper level than one-off donations or casual beta participation.
 On the homepage this shows up as the "DECIDE" lane: committed supporters helping shape a mission-first public-benefit company instead of passively watching from the sidelines.